Azynokel/empiris-benchmark-test/README.md

 pnpm build --watch
 ```

-Depending on the example you want to run you should also have a .env secret file with the accourning key-value pairs.
+Depending on the example you want to run you should also have a .env secret file with the according key-value pairs,
+cloud secrets for example.

 For local testing, you can use [act](https://github.com/nektos/act).